voidauth/voidauth/README.md

   <img src="./frontend/public/logo.png" width="150" title="VoidAuthn">
 </p>

-VoidAuthn is an OIDC Provider, Proxy Auth, and User Management application designed to make securing your selfhosted applications easy.
+VoidAuthn is a Single Sign-On Provider that includes: User Management, Proxy Auth, and is an OIDC Provider.
+It is designed to make securing your applications and resources easy.

 ## Features:

+* User Management
+* * Proxy ForwardAuth Endpoint
 * OIDC Provider
-* Proxy ForwardAuth Endpoint
-* User Management
 * Invitations
 * Password Reset with Email Address Verification
 * Custom Branding and CSS